ozbe/xcallback/README.md

 Visit [x-callback-url Apps](http://x-callback-url.com/apps/) or the corresponding documentation for apps you have installed on your Mac to find x-callback-url APIs you can call with callback.

+## Troubleshooting

+* Double check the documentation for the callback url you are calling
+* See if callback is running `$ ps -ax | grep callback.app`
+* Kill any instances of callback `$ killall callback`

 ## License

 Licensed under either of